Analysing Tata Elxsi with Tanushree Banerjee

 These were the reasons that set Tata Elxsi apart from the rest of the tech crowd:

-1. Design-Centred Operations: Tech based products run the risk of turning obsolete very quickly.
+1. Design-Centred Operations: Tech-based products run the risk of turning obsolete very quickly.
 Thus, software alone cannot help these businesses.
 Thus, companies engaged in tech need to focus on design to create customer stickiness.

 Apple is the tried and tested example of the wonders design does for tech companies.
 For Tata Elxsi, this was going to pose as an opportunity to beat the competition by creating products that left a lasting impression on its customers.

 4. Stability of Revenues: Thanks to an order book from clients belonging to varied industries, Tata Elxsi’s revenue had the benefit of diversification.
-This meant that in case of a sudden, unprecedented slowdown in any of the industries that Elxsi catered to, it would not suddenly have its revenue base shook.
+This meant that in case of a sudden, unprecedented slowdown in any of the industries that Elxsi catered to, it would not suddenly have its revenue base shaken.

 Now one thing that is important to note is that investing alone does not ensure returns.
 Investors need to understand that while companies might satisfy their initial buy parameters, they should remain aware and exit certain stocks at the right time.